augustss/verse-semantics/Book/docs/03_operators.md

 ### Object Construction Operator (`{}`)

-Used to construct objects when placed after an identifier:
+Curly braces are used to construct objects when placed after a type:

 <!--verse
 point:=struct{X:int, Y:int}